Looking for a cheap flight? Frustrated with your search? Yes, welcome to the most annoying part of travel planning.

 The truth is that ticket prices do indeed fluctuate, and generally speaking you should book a few months ahead.
 But on an exact day?
 That's just not true.
 While we can often make generalizations, the actual routes themselves tend to dictate the best week for a purchase.
 For many routes, it might be around 7 weeks ahead, but not always.
 And often the prices go up and down in peaks and troughs so that there are actually multiple timeframes to purchase that can save you the most money.

-Skyscanner has some great tools that can tell us when the best time to book will usually be for a specific route.
-After entering your cities and dates, click the "show whole month" link in the upper right.
-Then, Skyscanner shows you a chart of prices color-coded to show you the best deals for the next few months.
+Both Kayak and Skyscanner have some great tools that can tell us when the best time to book will usually be for a specific route.
+On Kayak, you don't have to enter specific dates, but instead you can just select a month and a big range of days.
+On Skyscanner, you can click the "show whole month" link in the upper right.
+Then, both websites will show you a chart of prices color-coded to show you the best deals for the next few months.
 Now we can get somewhere!

 If you really want to save money on a flight, then you need to travel during the low season or the shoulder season.
 (This will help you save money on other stuff, too, such as hotels.)
 Want to visit Europe during the middle of summer?
 Well, that's the most expensive time.
 Instead, try the spring or autumn to get cheaper flights.
 Almost every destination in the world has its peak time for tourists, and if you can avoid that time of year, then you're already a step ahead with helping your budget.